Safford High School

 Safford High School, of the Safford Unified School District, is one of two public high schools in Safford, Arizona.
 The campus hosts the Safford Center for the Arts, located on the north lot of the campus property.
-As of the 2006 school year, the school had a student population of 893.As of 2018 the school population is around the estimate of 935 students.

 History of the SHS campus

 Safford High School was established as an institution in 1915.
-Its original building opened to students on September 13, 1915. and served as the main high school building through the 1979-80 school year.
+Its original building opened to students on September 13, 1915, and served as the main high school building through the 1979-80 school year.

 The current SHS campus was carved out of cotton fields in 1980.
 The superintendent at that time was Ray Evans.
 Donald Wilson had retired in 1978.
 The current campus was built in bits and pieces over the course of two and a half decades.
 The original plan for the high school was not completed, with some modification, until the opening of the new auditorium in 2006.
 When opened there was just the main classroom building and the gym.
 They were painted brown.
 In 1985, under the guidance of Superintendent Ron Starcher, the high school was repainted its current slightly cream/beige color.
 A teacher at the time termed the new paint job, "Very much an improvement."
 There was also just one paved road to the school, 11th Street.
 During the 1984–85 school years the roads connecting the school to Relation Street and to 20th Ave were completed.
 In 1986 a bond issue passed that allowed for the cafeteria, orchestra pit, and shop building that connects the gym and main building to be built.
 It also approved the construction of the current football stadium and track.
 Until that time there was no cafeteria, just a snack bar, all of the shop students still had to go over to the junior high, and all home track meets were at EAC.
 All of these new facilities were opened by the 1987–88 school year.
 It was in this year the current bus barn was added.
 Then in 1990 the current baseball stadium and tennis courts were developed and later softball fields were developed when that sport was added.
 In the late 1990s the road connecting the school to Eighth Street was completed.
 In 2000 the new second gym and wrestling rooms was added to the building.
 Then in 2006 the auditorium was finished.